apache/yetus/asf-site-src/source/documentation/in-progress/precommit-testformats.md

 add_test_format <pluginname>
 ```

+Test format plugins can provide following two methods, which will be called by test-patch if defined.

 * pluginname\_process\_tests

     - Given a path to the log file and tested module name, parse that file and store the test result into global variables and/or files.